A modest proposal to help Pittsburghers stay healthy during the COVID-19 lockdown

 • play with your kids in your yard pic.twitter.com/87nA6jqPhF

 With gyms, restaurants, and shops closed, Pittsburgh’s parks, trails, and sidewalks have become more popular than ever.
+Google research on community mobility has found that Allegheny County park usage is up by 84%.
 Even these outside spaces have their social distancing limits when filled with runners, cyclists, people walking dogs, and pushing strollers.

 Pittsburghers are looking for car-free spaces to get some fresh air and exercise.
 And with good weather on the horizon, these limited facilities will be attracting more people, thus making social distancing more difficult.

 Social Distance Fitness Zones

 This is why we are proposing “Social Distancing Fitness Zones” in Pittsburgh.
 These are streets that can be easily closed to cars allowing more residents and their kids to go outside for a run, walk, or roll while making it easy to maintain the required 6-feet of distance from other people.
 These zones have the added benefit of allowing people to exercise without worrying about fast-moving cars.